CHILD PROTECTION POLICY

 Reportable conduct does not extend to:

-the use of physical force that, in all the circumstances, is trivial or negligible, but only if the matter is to be investigated and the result of the investigation recorded under workplace employment procedures; or
+• the use of physical force that, in all the circumstances, is trivial or negligible and the circumstances in which it was used have been investigated and the result of the investigation has been recorded in accordance with appropriate procedures; or

-conduct of a class or kind exempted from being reportable conduct by the Ombudsman under section 25CA.
+• conduct of a class or kind exempted from being reportable conduct by the Children’s Guardian Act under section 30.

 Set out below are definitions of the various terms referred to above in relation to reportable conduct.

 Behaviour that causes emotional or psychological harm to a child is behaviour that is obviously or very clearly unreasonable and results in significant harm or trauma to a child.
 There needs to be a proven causal link between the inappropriate behaviour and the harm, and the harm must be more than transient.